Quantcast

 Photo: newgrounds.com

 In 1944, the Nazis caused widespread famine in Western Netherlands after they blocked food supplies.
-A group of pregnant women living in the Netherlands, labouring under starvation conditions imposed by a harsh winter and food embargo, gave birth to relatively small babies.
+A group of pregnant women living in the Netherlands, laboring under starvation conditions imposed by a harsh winter and food embargo, gave birth to relatively small babies.
 When their children grew up, in relative prosperity, to have children of their own their babies were unexpectedly small.
 This was the birth place of epigenetics – the study of genetic changes sparked by external factors that become passed down to subsequent generations.
-A new study may have discovered underlying mechanism that transfers starvation response to future generations, after they studied food-deprived worms.
+A new study may have discovered an underlying mechanism that transfers the starvation response to future generations after they studied food-deprived worms.

 The famine that lingers